EarthScope/slinktool/README.md

-slinktool, the all-in-one SeedLink client.
+# slinktool, the all-in-one SeedLink client.

-For usage information see the slinktool(1) man page in the 'doc' directory.
+For usage information see the [slinktool manual](doc/slinktool.md) in the 'doc' directory.

--- Building and Installation --
+## Building and Installation

 In most environments a simple 'make' will compile the program.